You are using an outdated browser. Please upgrade your browser to improve your experience.

 Bone marrow transplant is a life-saving treatment for people with blood cancers like leukemia and lymphoma, and other diseases like sickle cell anemia.
 First, patients undergo chemotherapy and sometimes radiation to destroy their diseased marrow.
 Then a donor's healthy blood-forming cells are given directly into the patient's bloodstream, where they begin to function and multiply.

 For a patient's body to accept these healthy cells, the patient needs a donor who is a close match.
-Seventy percent of patients do not have a donor in their family and depend on the Be The Match Registry to find an unrelated bone marrow donor or umbilical cord blood.
+70% of patients do not have a fully matched donor in their family and depend on the Be The Match Registry to find an unrelated bone marrow donor or umbilical cord blood.

 How do I become a bone marrow donor?